 Stand mixers can be a lifesaver for frequent bread bakers.
 They provide an efficient alternative to physically kneading the dough, saving time and energy.
 While they can be a major investment and somewhat expensive, it may be worth your while to buy a new stand mixer for your kitchen.

 My pick?
-I love the KitchenAid Artisan Mixer.
+I love the KitchenAid Artisan Mixer from Amazon.
 A classic!

 Every baker is different, so make sure to consider the factors listed below when shopping for your mixer.
 Some of the best stand mixers on the market are outlined after this buying guide, each with their own features and unique purposes described.